Adhesion (medicine): Association with surgical procedures

 Applying adhesion barriers during surgery may help to prevent the formation of adhesions.
 There are two methods that are approved by the U.S. Food and Drug Administration (FDA) for adhesion prevention: Intercede and Seprafilm.
 One study found that Seprafilm is twice as effective at preventing adhesion formation when compared to just surgical technique alone.
 Surgical humidification therapy may also minimise the incidence of adhesion formation.
 Laparoscopic surgery has a reduced risk for creating adhesions.
 Steps may be taken during surgery to help prevent adhesions such as handling tissues and organs gently, using starch-free and latex-free gloves, not allowing tissues to dry out, and shortening surgery time.

-An unfortunate fact is, that adhesions are unavoidable in surgery and the main treatment for adhesions is more surgery.
+An unfortunate fact is, that adhesions are unavoidable in surgery and a treatment for adhesions is more surgery.
 Besides intestinal obstructions caused by adhesions that may be seen in an X-ray, there are no diagnostic tests available to accurately diagnose an adhesion.